algosup/2023-2024-project-4-sportshield-team-2/Documents/Code Documentation/CodeDocumentation.md

 uint32_t tim_connec = 0;
 ```

-The code above are the Bluetooth Declarations of Service, Features and Descriptors.
+The code above is the Bluetooth Declarations of Service, Features and Descriptors.

 In addition, there are the Bluetooth Configuration Variables.

 ### Movement and Acceleration Tracker

 - `LSM6DS3 imu(I2C_MODE, 0x6A)` : Acceleration/Rotation/Motion sensor

 ### Module GPS

 - `Adafruit_GPS GPS(&Serial1)` : GPS module.